-- 1) to oversee the Graduate Program by chairing the Department's Graduate Committee; - 2) to work together with the ADH to oversee assignment of GTFs to individual courses each term; - 3) to oversee the progress of graduate students toward the degree, in consultation with graduate students' primary advisors, and to make recommendations for resolving any problems that arise in individual cases; - 4) to work closely with the Graduate Coordinator (staff position); - 5) to serve as an ex-officio member of the Advisory Committee; - 6) to administer Department policy with respect to the graduate program, acting either alone or in concert with the members of the Graduate Committee, according to the particular circumstances involved; - 7) to plan and oversee the orientation for entering graduate students at the beginning of every academic year; and - 8) to make recommendations to Department faculty and the DH about the career development and job placement of our graduates.
+- 1. to serve as an ex-officio member and chair of the Department's Graduate Committee; - 2. to serve as an ex-officio member of the Advisory Committee; - 3. to schedule and staff the Department's graduate course offerings, in coordination with undergraduate offerings scheduled and staffed by the DUS; - 4. to oversee, in coordination with the DUS, the assignment of GEs to courses; - 5. to oversee the progress of graduate students toward the degree, in consultation with graduate students' primary advisors, and to make recommendations for resolving any problems that arise in individual cases; - 6. to work closely with the Graduate Coordinator (staff position); - 7. to oversee programming for graduate students, including coordinating workshops and other professionalization activities; - 8. to administer Department policy with respect to the graduate program, acting either alone or in concert with the members of the Graduate Committee, according to the particular circumstances involved; - 9. to plan and oversee the orientation for entering graduate students at the beginning of every academic year; - 10.to make recommendations to Department faculty and the DH about the career development and job placement of our graduates; and - 11.to work with the DH to coordinate and accomplish a variety of departmental management tasks, at the request of the DH d.
+Undergraduate Advisor